Idaho Mesothelioma Lawyer

 One major mine in Idaho that may have significantly contributed to asbestos exposure is the Kamiah Asbestos Mine in the Maggie Creek District.[2]

-The asbestos mine is no longer active but likely exposed many workers to dangerous fibers over the years.
-Any residents in the surrounding area may also have been exposed over the years and are at risk of getting sick.
+Although the asbestos mine is no longer active, it likely exposed many workers to dangerous fibers over the years.
+Residents of the surrounding area may also have been exposed over the years and are at risk of getting sick.

 Industrial Asbestos Exposure